Lyceris-chan/selfhost-stack/README.md

 ### DHI Hardened Builds & Patches

-This stack prioritizes security by utilizing **Docker Hardened Images (DHI)**.
-The following services are either built directly from DHI base images or patched during setup to replace standard images with hardened alternatives:
+This stack prioritizes security by utilizing **[1](#quick-explainers)**.
+The following services are either built directly from [1](#quick-explainers) base images or patched during setup to replace standard images with hardened alternatives:

 - **Dashboard**: Built on `dhi.io/nginx`
 - **Hub API**: Built on `dhi.io/python`